 Other Business Considerations in header of articles

-Include losses from trade or business activities you don't materially participate in
+Passive-Activity Loss Limits Passive-activity losses are deductible up to the amount of your passive-activity income.
+They include losses from trade or business activities you don't materially participate in.

 Rental activities are always considered passive.
-That’s true unless you materially participate as a real estate professional.
+This is true unless you materially participate as a real estate professional.
 An activity is a rental activity if the income generated:

 Is mainly from the use of property